How to fix BitLocker recovery screen during boot on Windows 11

 Windows 11 BitLocker blue recovery screen / Image: Mauro Huculak

-According to a statement from Microsoft, the update KB5040442 has an issue that causes the device to show the BitLocker recovery screen during startup.
+According to Microsoft, the BitLocker prompt during boot is affecting devices running Windows 11 25H2 and version 24H2 (KB5066835), and Windows 10 22H2 (KB5066791).
 Usually, when this happens, it’s related to problems caused by the system TPM (Trusted Platform Module), but in this case, it’s an issue with the update.

-How to fix BitLocker recovery screen on startup on Windows 11
+Fix BitLocker recovery screen bug on Windows 11

-To fix the issue with the BitLocker recovery screen on Windows 11, you would need another computer with internet access, and then use these steps:
+To fix the issue with the BitLocker recovery screen on Windows 11, you would need another computer (or a mobile phone) with internet access, and then follow these steps:

 1. Open your Microsoft account online.